The Advent School, Boston, MA

-- Advocate for anti-bias teaching, both for children and adults
+- Advocates for anti-bias teaching, both for children and adults

-- Enthusiastic, caring practitioner who believes that their students are able to change the world
+- Enthusiastic, caring practitioners who believe that their students are able to change the world

-- Strong writer, comfortable communicating with families and colleagues
+- Strong writers, comfortable communicating with families and colleagues

 Gretchen Vice, Dean of Faculty

-Send cover letter, resume, and three references to firstname.lastname@example.org.
+Send cover letter, resume, and the contact information for three references to firstname.lastname@example.org.
 In your cover letter, please include your connection to the mission of The Advent School.